 Graduate Certificate in College Teaching & Learning

 NOTE: Please apply via the Graduate School's online admissions application.
-The PDF application, found here, is also currently required and should be completed, scanned, and uploaded during the online application process.
-Please include any other required documents (such as CV) in this single pdf file.
-Please note that if you are currently a graduate student at UK, you will need to create a new account to apply for the certificate in AY using an email address that is different from the one you originally used to apply.
+NOTE: The PDF application, found here, is also required and should be completed, scanned, and uploaded during the online application process.
+Please include any other required documents (CV and unofficial copy of your graduate transcript) in a single pdf file.

 The Graduate Certificate in College Teaching and Learning provides a coherent, integrated approach to helping graduate students, postdoctoral scholars, current faculty, and others develop and document the skills needed as part of conscientious preparation for the full range of faculty responsibilities at a range of institutions of higher education.